rocket-pool/RPIPs/RPIPs/RPIP-49.md

 * A [tokenomics Q&A video](https://www.youtube.com/watch?v=p-Q6fQsVBTY), kindly hosted by the Rocket Fuel podcast.

 ## Acknowledgements
 The tokenomics package is based on the [early-March proposal from Valdorff](../assets/rpip-49/readme.md).
-The initial drafts have seen a significant improvement as a result of discussions with many people (thanks to 🏆samus🏆, 🏆sckuzzle, 🏆epineph, 🏆LongForWisdom, 🏆knoshua, uisce, langers, NonFungibleYokem, MountainB, luominx, ArtDemocrat, and many others).
+The initial drafts have seen a significant improvement as a result of discussions with many people (thanks to 🏆samus🏆, 🏆sckuzzle, 🏆epineph, 🏆LongForWisdom, 🏆knoshua, ramana, uisce, langers, NonFungibleYokem, MountainB, luominx, ArtDemocrat, and many others).

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).